***Trigger warning: this blog mentions suicide***

 - Samaritans offer a 24-hours a day, 7 days a week support service.
 Call them FREE on 116 123.
 You can also email [email protected]

-- Papyrus is a dedicated service for young people up to the age of 35 who are worried about how they are feeling or anyone concerned about a young person.
-You can call the HOPElineUK number on 0800 068 4141, you can text 07786 209697 or email [email protected]
+- Papyrus is a dedicated service for people up to the age of 35 who are worried about how they are feeling or anyone concerned about a young person.
+You can call the HOPElineUK number on 0800 068 4141, text 07786 209697 or email [email protected]